 I am a psychologist trained in evidence-based treatments.
 I have particular expertise in treating psychological trauma and PTSD.
 I have been certified by the National Center for PTSD as a provider for Prolonged Exposure Therapy (PE) and Cognitive-Processing Therapy (CPT), both evidenced-based treatments to help reduce the symptoms of PTSD.

-I also treat insomnia and sleep problems, anxiety disorders, panic attacks, mood disorders, relationship problems, anger, and other stressful life transitions.
+I also treat insomnia and sleep problems, anxiety disorders, mood disorders, relationship problems, and other stressful life transitions.
 I have completed specialized training in cognitive behavioral therapy for insomnia (CBT-I), mindfulness, anger therapy, and behavioral activation for depression (BA).